-Three events of 2010-11 popularly known as The Arab Spring; India Against Corruption; and Occupy Wall Street mentioned earlier have been part of my intellectual concerns in recent months.
-I have followed these events with keenness with different perspectives - as a life-long student of politics; as a civil servant in the largest democracy of the world for nearly four decades; and as a constitutional head of the strategic border State of Sikkim (a State that embraced in Indian democracy after 333 years of monarchial rule).
-These events of mass disturbance in established democracies have raised questions as to whether the disenchantment with the malfunctioning of democratic institutions and rising expectations of the people would lead to eclipse of democracy itself.
+Three events of 2010-11-popularly known as The Arab Spring; India Against Corruption; and Occupy Wall Street, mentioned earlier have been part of my intellectual concerns in recent months.
+I have followed these events with keenness with different perspectives-as a life-long student of politics; as a civil servant in the largest democracy of the world for nearly four decades; and as a constitutional head of the strategic border State of Sikkim (a State that embraced Indian democracy after 333 years of monarchal rule).
+These events of mass distur-bance in established democracies have raised questions as to whether the disenchantment with the malfunctioning of democratic institu-tions and rising expectations of the people would lead to eclipse of democracy itself.

-Another concern emanates from the disappearance of the ideals of Communism from the erstwhile Soviet Union.
+Another concern emanates from the disappea-rance of the ideals of communism from the erstwhile Soviet Union.
 The Chinese Communist Party too has deviated from the thoughts of Marx, Engels and Mao to embrace market capitalism.
-The rule of Guardians that Plato had once envisioned still remains in Utopia.
-However, the ideals of a socialist society that is equitable and just continues to inspire many people all over the world.
+The rule of Guardians, that Plato had once envisioned, still remains an Utopia.
+However, the ideals of a socialist society-that is equitable and just-continue to inspire many people all over the world.
 Similarly, the democratic ideals of liberty, equality and justice would continue to be the guiding lights for mankind.
 And yet, it is realistic to hold the view that democracy cannot sustain itself only on the basis of its ideals.
 On other occasions, I have entertained the idea as to whether human ingenuity would devise a better alternative to what we have and call it by another name other than liberal democracy or parliamentary democracy.
 No definite answer has come to me, or probably to any other person.
 This, however, does not mean that alternatives are not already present deep down in the human consciousness.
 It may perhaps take considerable time for them to emerge.

-Democracy needs no astrologers.
-The time has thus come for political leaders, jurists, enlightened citizens and others who are concerned about the future of democracy to look closely at the challenges facing democracy in their country, and devise ways and means to remedy the short-comings in the working and structure of democratic governments.
+Forecasts about the future forms of governance are not in fashion.
+Here we are talking about something which may evolve.
+It is thus not amenable to futurology, and yet we have to warn ourselves as most gurus and forecasters involved with the business of looking at forms of governance are willing to give the ruling elites what they want.
+It is, therefore, not unlikely to hear one set of answers that is favourable to democracy in India, and another completely different version in China.
+In fact, democracy needs no astrologers.
+The time has, however, come for political leaders, jurists, enlightened citizens and others, who are concerned about the future of democracy, to look closely at the challenges facing democracy in their country, and devise ways and means to remedy the shortcomings in the working and structure of democratic governments.